omrirefaeli/PowershellZeroToHero/README.md

-# Fun With Powershell: From Zero to Hero
+# Fun With PowerShell: From Zero to Hero

 This is a terminal educational game to learn PowerShell through hands-on problem solving to teach the nuances of the code language.
 It's suitable for individual learning or as a team activity with one instructor.